Andrew Rea: Career

 Rea noticed that a portion of his audience only cared about the cooking, independent of the themed content, as well as the fact that 80% of his audience were males between the ages of 18 and 35.
 On October 11, 2017, he uploaded the first episode of Basics With Babish, a new series dedicated to basic recipes aimed at amateur home chefs.
 As people cooked at home more during the COVID-19 pandemic and sought out more cooking content online, Rea's subscriber count increased from 5 million to 8 million in a few months.
-In response to the increased viewership, Rea increased his weekly output from one-and-a-half to two videos a week, sometimes working as many 90 hours a week.
+In response to the increased viewership, Rea increased his weekly output from one-and-a-half to two videos a week, sometimes working as many as 90 hours a week.
 He maintained that schedule for a year-and-a-half, until he suffered from burnout.
 As his viewership slowed, despite his determination to reach 10 million subscribers, he fell into a depression.
 His viewers noticed, leaving comments to that effect on his videos, and his fiancé, Jess Opon, along with his business partner staged an intervention, encouraging him to work more realistic hours and stop "obsessing" over his engagement numbers.
 Heeding their advice, he returned to a one-video-a-week schedule, and began the Babish Culinary Universe, inviting other collaborators to work on the channel, including Sohla El-Waylly, Alvin Zhou, Kendall Beach and Rick Martinez.

-Rea has published two cookbooks, both based upon Binging With Babish.
+Rea has published two cookbooks based upon Binging With Babish.
 Eat What You Watch, published in 2017 by Dovetail Communications, contains recipes from the show's first season.
 Binging with Babish, published in 2019 by Houghton Mifflin Harcourt, includes 100 recipes from various seasons of the show and a foreword by Jon Favreau, of whom Rea is a fan.
 The book was a New York Times Best Seller.
+A third cookbook with recipes from the Basics with Babish series was published by Simon & Schuster in October 2023.